alexofrhodes/vbArc-Addin/README.md

-I archived the separate addins page and merged them, which means mainenance and development will be faster.
-Feedback is highly appreciated, report those bugs, make suggestions and requests or just say hi.
-Check my other repositories [here](https://github.com/alexofrhodes/).

-Disclaimer:
->* This is being developed on Office 2019
+This is being developed on Office 2019
->* No guarantee is provided and no responsibility taken by the author if things don't work as expected or cause any sort of damage.
-  Always keep backups and read the code before you execute it.
+No liability.
+Always keep backups, read and test the code
->* The file is provided free of charge and the sourcecode is unlocked.
-Leave attributes as found.
->* In the parts of code worked on by others i've left the attribution if they had one, or a weblink if I could find it.
-Any omissions were unintentional, contact to be included.

 Author     : Anastasiou Alex
 >Contact    : AnastasiouAlex@gmail.com
 GITHUB     : https://github.com/AlexOfRhodes